BitPoet/MediaLibrary/README.md

 ## Compatibility

-Currently tested with PW 2.7, see [pw3 branch](https://github.com/BitPoet/MediaLibrary/tree/pw3) for namespaced version tested with 3.x.
+Currently tested with PW 2.7 and PW 3.0.

 ## Description

-Adds a MediaLibrary template with MediaImages and MediaFiles fields to ProcessWire.
+This module adds a MediaLibrary template with MediaImages and MediaFiles fields to ProcessWire.

 Extends CKEditor's link and image pickers to allow quick selection of library pages.
 Only libraries under the edited page itself or one of its parents are available to keep things organized.